Vacation rentals in Mammoth Cave

 Park rangers are posted at the Visitor Center on the southern side of the park to answer any questions you might have and host free guided hikes through the park.
 The Green and Nolin Rivers provide 30 miles of space to kayak or canoe.
 Outside of the park, there are a few nearby towns, including Cave City, where you can ride a zipline and see life-size dinosaur statues.

-When is the best time to stay in a vacation rental in Mammoth Cave?
+The best time to stay in a vacation rental in Mammoth Cave

 Mammoth Cave is a major attraction year round, but be sure to bring a jacket when you visit as the caves’ interiors are cool regardless of the season.
 Summer is the most popular time to visit the caves and explore the rest of the park because of the temperate weather outside, but be prepared for a wait for some tours.
 The cooler days of spring and fall make them quieter times to arrive.
 Springfest in Old Louisville offers food trucks and local artwork in May.
 In late fall and winter, you’ll have much of the park to yourself, and September brings the Ten-Tucky Festival in Louisville, a series of plays by local professionals.